Glossary of Terms

 PolicyRiskProfile

-The governance attributes of a Product Version, including applicable policies, regulatory context, and risk classification.
+The governance attributes of a Product Version, including applicable policies, regulatory context, risk classification, access posture, usage constraints, compliance obligations, and assurance requirements.

 - Examples:

-- Purpose: Enable discoverability, governance, semantic interoperability, and contextual understanding.
+- Purpose: Enable discoverability, governance, semantic interoperability, contextual understanding, and product trust.

-- Alignment: Anchored in ontology, knowledge graph, and metadata standards (e.g., DCAT, Dublin Core, PROV-O).
+- Alignment: Anchored in ontology, knowledge graph, and metadata standards such as DCAT, Dublin Core, PROV-O, and related semantic frameworks.

 Product